How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Complexity of the consensus problem

+First observe that the conclusion true if one of $i,j$ is a top node and the other is a bottom node.
+Indeed, in this case the supports of the reachable nodes from $i$ and $j$ intersect after three steps.

-Indeed: our assumption that $\{A_0(f), A_1(f)\}$ is a consensus set along with Lemma \ref{pathlemma} assures us that every sequence of $G_1(f), G_2(f)$ has a path from $S$ to $F$ of length at most $n+1$.
-Now consider any sequence of $g_0(f), g_1(f), g_2(f)$.
-These sequences will either have or not have the property that $g_2(f)$ appears at, and only at, the even time steps.
+Consequently, we may either assume both are top nodes or both are bottom nodes.
+Let us suppose both $i$ and $j$ are top nodes.
+Now consider any sequence of $g_0(f), g_1(f), g_2(f)$; it will either be true or false that, among the first $4(n+1)$ time steps, $g_2(f)$ appears at, and only at, the even time steps.

-If the sequence does have this property, then there is a path from any node to the $F$ node in its copy in $4(n+1)$ steps (indeed, at most $2(n+1)$ steps to reach either $F$ or the $S_T$ in its copy, and then $2(n+1)$ additional steps to go from $S_T$ to $F$ and necessary, and take self-loops at $F$ the remainder of the time).
-Thus the sets of reachable nodes starting at any disjoint pair of vertices intersect after $4(n+1)+1$ steps.
+Suppose it is true.
+Then there is a path from each $i,j$ to the $F$ node in its copy in $4(n+1)$ steps: 1) from any top node, at most $2(n+1)$ steps to reach either $F$ or the $S_T$ in its copy, and then $2(n+1)$ additional steps to go from $S_T$ to $F$ and, if necessary take self-loops at $F$ the remainder of the time.
+Note that here we used the assumption that $\{A_0(f), A_1(f)\}$ is not a consensus set, and consequently the $F$ node must be reachable by a path of length $2(n+1)$ starting from $S_T$ regardless of the graph sequence.
+Consequently, the support of the reachable nodes from $i,j$ intersects after $4(n+1)+1$ steps.

-If not, then either $g_2(f)$ appears at an odd time step or one of $g_0(f), g_1(f)$ appears at an even time step.
-It is not hard to prove by induction that there is a path from any node to the $F$-node of its copy the first time this happens, and naturally at the following time step the sets of nodes reachable from any two distinct vertices must intersect.
+Suppose it is false.
+Then in the first $4(n+1)$ steps we have that either $g_2(f)$ appears at an odd time step or one of $g_0(f), g_1(f)$ appears at an even time step.
+Since there is a path from every top node to $F$ node in its copy the first time either of these things happens, we obtain that the support of reachable nodes from $i,j$ intersects in $4(n+1)+1$ steps in this case as well.

-Putting these two facts together, we complete the proof of the assertion that for all sequences of $g_0(f), g_1(f), g_2(f)$, there is a common reachable node from any pair of vertices in at most $4(n+1)+3$ steps.
-But now this implies that every matrix product of $B_0(f),B_1(f)$ of length $4(n+1)+3$ is scrambling and Lemma \ref{secondequivalence} implies that $\{B_0(f), B_1(f), B_2(f)\}$ is a consensus set. {\vbox{\hrule height0.6pt\hbox{ \vrule height1.3ex width0.6pt 0.8ex \vrule width0.6pt}\hrule height0.6pt }}
+The argument under the assumption both $i,j$ are both bottom nodes is similar, and this completes the proof.